Untitled Hymn: A Collection of Hymns

-Untitled Hymn: A Collection of Hymns is a 2019 studio album by Chris Rice.
+Untitled Hymn: A Collection of Hymns is the tenth studio album by Chris Rice.
 After more than a decade since his previous solo release, Rice and Fair Trade Services released a collection of hymns that FeeCCM.com calls a "celebration of the sound theology and sweet poetry of these classic songs of faith."
 Timothy Yap at Hallels is more reserved in his review, expressing disappointment that Rice has released another collection of hymns instead of original songs, but concludes that this disappointment is "redeemed by the creativity and ingenuity invested in re-imagining these hymns."

 Release history

 Untitled Hymn: A Collection of Hymns was released on May 17, 2019.

 This new collection features Rice's take on classics as "Amazing Grace" and "This Is My Father's World", and also includes Rice's acclaimed original "Untitled Hymn (Come To Jesus)" and closes with "Too Much I Love," a new song that started as one of the poems in his book, Widen: A Collection of Poems.